MedPhysUL/delia/README.md

 ```

 ### TODO

+- [ ] Remove time sleep to handle tqdm console output.

+- [ ] Set up logging to fit the expected configuration in a library.

 - [ ] Use patients' unique identifiers rather than their names.
 - [ ] Add a way to specify an opening mode ("w", "r", "a", etc.) when creating an instance of the `PatientDataset` class.
 - [ ] Generalize the use of a specific tag to add images that have not been segmented.
 At the moment, the only tag available is `series_descriptions`.